tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - All of us will lose what Sydney and Major lost: a chance to support each other, to understand each other, to learn from each other’s struggles, and to be loved and fully appreciated by each other.

+# You Can Survive Anything

+- You have been through the wringer.
+You have been through the crucible.
+And *you’re still here.*

+- You got through it.
+You did your best.
+You may have stumbled but you never gave up.
+You might be exhausted from it—how could you not be—but you have also gained incredible strength from it.

+- Seneca talks about how the real object of pity is the person who has never been through adversity.
+Those of us who have?
+It wasn’t easy, but at least we know now what we’re capable of.

+- If you ever wondered if you have what it takes... now you have proof.
+You do.

+# You Have to See It This Way

+- Oh, my kid woke up sick this morning?
+Good, we’ll spend the day at home together.
+- The take-out order got canceled last minute?
+Good, we’ll have breakfast for dinner.
+- You caught your kid lying?
+Good, now you have an opportunity to talk about honesty.
+- Pulled over for speeding?
+Good, show your kids how you handle owning a mistake.
+- Business in trouble?
+Good, talk to them about grace under pressure.
+- Flight delayed?
+Good, have fun in the airport as a family.
+- Traffic?
+Good, you get more time with them.
+- They are struggling in math class?
+Good, time for you to brush up on your algebra.

+- Your kids are counting on you.
+You don’t get to despair.
+There’s no time to complain.
+No one is going to come take this problem off your hands.
+It’s on you.
+It’s what you were given by fate or chance, and now you’ve got to work with it.
+You’ve got to make something of it.

+- You have to make it good... for them.

+# give them this great power

+- when she was about thirteen years old, Condoleezza Rice came home heartbroken because a classmate had gotten up and moved seats, refusing to be seated next to a black girl.
+Her father also chose in that moment to give his daughter some pretty counterintuitive advice: “It’s okay that some close-minded person doesn’t want to sit next to you, as long as they are the one that moves.”

+- Instead of making his daughter feel like a victim, he empowered her.
+He gave her a great gift in that moment—it was a gift of dignity and strength.
+Yes, he was telling her she couldn’t control what other thoughtless or mean people did.
+She could, however, decide not to let it affect her, not to let it change how she lived her life or how she went about her own school day.
+If some racist kid (with racist parents, obviously) wanted to change where they sat, that was their choice.
+But she didn’t have to bend or be changed by it.
+She didn’t have to let it get to her.

+- They can move.
+She didn’t have to do a thing.
+That was her power.
+Your kids should know they have that power too

+# Don’t Be One of Those Parents

+- Your job is to be there for your kid, not to be their everything.
+Your job is to teach your kid, not to prevent them from ever failing.
+Yes, you have to keep them safe, but not at the cost of keeping them sheltered.
+Not at the expense of life itself.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY